-- Last day to drop a course (with a "W") or change a grade option (end of 10th week)
+- Last day to withdraw from a course or change a grade option (end of 10th week)

-- Thanksgiving Break (Dining closes after lunch on Tuesday, November 21 and reopens with dinner on Sunday, November 26.)
+(Dining closes after lunch on Tuesday, November 20 and reopens with dinner on Sunday, November 25.)

 - Last day of classes and internships

 - End of Semester Celebration

 - December 9-14

 Please refer to the final exam schedule on the American University website, or inquire with your professor regarding your exam schedule before making travel plans.